Bel-Air (TV series): Development

 On March 10, 2019, Morgan Cooper uploaded Bel-Air to YouTube.
 The submission was a fan film, written and directed by him, in the form of a mock trailer for an updated and dramatic reimagining of the television sitcom The Fresh Prince of Bel-Air.
-Will Smith, who starred in the original sitcom as a fictionalized version of himself, heavily praised the fan film and expressed his interest in expanding the concept into a reboot, personally meeting with Cooper.
+Will Smith, who starred on the original sitcom as a fictionalized version of himself, heavily praised the fan film and expressed his interest in expanding the concept into a reboot, personally meeting with Cooper.
 On August 11, 2020, the series was officially announced after being in the works for over a year.
 At the time, Netflix, HBO Max, and Peacock were bidding for the rights to the series.
 On September 8, 2020, Peacock gave the series a two-season order under the title Bel-Air, with Westbrook Inc. and Universal Television producing.
 Smith and Cooper executive produce alongside Terence Carter, James Lassiter, Miguel Melendez, Malcolm Spellman, Quincy Jones, Benny Medina, Andy Borowitz, and Susan Borowitz.
 Upon the streaming records announcement, it was reported that Anthony Sparks joined the series as an executive producer for the second season.
-On October 13, 2022, it was announced that Carla Banks Waddles has been promoted to executive producer and showrunner for the second season, replacing TJ Brady & Rasheed Newson who were the showrunners for the first season.
+On October 13, 2022, it was announced that Carla Banks Waddles has been promoted to executive producer and showrunner for the second season, replacing TJ Brady & Rasheed Newson, who were the showrunners for the first season.
 Banks Waddles was a co-executive producer for the first season.
 On March 17, 2023, Peacock renewed the series for a third season.
+On December 3, 2024, Peacock renewed the series for an eight-episode fourth and final season.

 Casting

 In August 2021, Smith surprised Jabari Banks with the news that Banks would star as the lead.
 In September 2021, Adrian Holmes, Cassandra Freeman, Olly Sholotan, Coco Jones, Akira Akbar, Jimmy Akingbola, Jordan L. Jones, and Simone Joy Jones joined the cast as series regulars.
 In January 2022, Karrueche Tran, Duane Martin, Joe Holt, April Parker Jones, SteVonté Hart, Scottie Thompson, and Charlie Hall in recurring roles.
 In March 2022, it was reported that Daphne Maxwell Reid and Vernee Watson-Johnson guest starred in episode 9 on March 24.
 On January 12, 2023, it was announced that Saweetie is set to make a cameo appearance as herself while Brooklyn McLinn, Jazlyn Martin, and Riele Downs were cast in recurring capacities for the second season.
-A week later, it was reported that Tatyana Ali who played Ashley Banks in The Fresh Prince of Bel Air was cast in a recurring role for the second season.
+A week later, it was reported that Tatyana Ali who played Ashley Banks in The Fresh Prince of Bel-Air was cast in a recurring role for the second season.
 On February 21, 2023, Al-Shabazz Jabateh, Nicholas Duvernay, Diandra Lyle, Justin Cornwell, and Reno Wilson joined the cast in recurring capacities for the second season.
+On September 24, 2025, Tyra Banks was cast to guest star for the fourth season.